dan-s-mueller/aerospace_chatbot/docs/source/help/user_guide.rst

 How to Use
 ----------
 In order for any configuration to work, you'll need the correct dependencies installed.
-Refer to the :doc:`dependencies` section for more information.
+This is controlled through poetry and described on the documentation homepage.

 The app can be run in several configurations:

 - **Running Locally:** As a streamlit app in the ``app`` directory, running ``streamlit run Home.py``.
 - **Deployed Configurations :** As a docker container using the ``Dockerfile`` in the root directory.
 - **Using the Backend:** With python code following packages and dependencies in the ``src/aerospace_chatbot`` directory.

 Running Locally
 ^^^^^^^^^^^^^^^^